 If you feel ill before an exam, still try to get in to school.
 It is always better to try sit the exam if possible.
-For internal exams, school will try to provide another opportunity to sit the exam in a "catch-up" session.
-For external exams, this is not the case.
 External exams can only take place on the published date.

-If you fall ill and cannot get to school for an internal exam you must call school or get someone to do it for you as soon as you can.
+If you are ill on the day of an exam, call school straight away.
 The school telephone number is 01159 303724.